Love Chinese food? Then you’ll love these spicy orange meatballs. An easy appetizer that is always a crowd pleaser!

-These spicy Asian meatballs are yummy and so easy!
+These spicy orange meatballs are yummy and so easy!

-The sweet and spicy flavor of these orange marmalade meatballs is unique and comes together really easily using just Sriracha, orange marmalade and mustard.
+The sweet and spicy flavor of these orange marmalade meatballs is unique and comes together really easily using just Sriracha, orange marmalade, mustard and rice vinegar.

 I’ve been really trying to make an effort to cut out junk ingredients lately.
 After reading quite a few labels, I found that Sriracha has more natural ingredients than chili sauce so I opted for that vs. chili sauce to give these meatballs some spice.